Is an Interior Barn Door Right for Your Home?

 This is a great alternative to a pocket door if you are remodeling.
 Pocket doors require demolition of the existing wall, whereas a rolling door affixes to the wall.
-However, pocket doors completely disappear when open and a rolling door is always part of the design for the room and it is not a subtle statement.
+However, pocket doors completely disappear when open, and a rolling door is always part of the design for the room and is not a subtle statement.

 Open and Closed Spaces